Skip to content

 Cleckley's work remained theoretical and non-operationalised.
 It could not generate inter-rater reliability statistics or be tested against recidivism outcomes.
 Those tasks fell to Robert Hare.

 Robert Hare published the first Psychopathy Checklist in 1980 after a decade of research at the University of British Columbia; the PCL-R followed in 1991 (revised 2003).
 Twenty items are each scored 0, 1, or 2, yielding a total of 0 to 40.
-The research threshold of 30 or above designates psychopathy in North American forensic practice, though Hare consistently warned against treating it as a categorical cut-off rather than a dimensional risk indicator.
+The research threshold of 30 or above designates psychopathy in North American forensic practice, though Hare consistently cautioned against treating it as a categorical cut-off rather than a dimensional risk indicator.

 The 20 items fall into two factors and four facets.
 Factor 1 (interpersonal-affective): Facet 1, glibness, grandiosity, pathological lying, manipulation; Facet 2, lack of remorse, shallow affect, callousness, failure to accept responsibility.
 Factor 2 (social deviance): Facet 3, boredom proneness, parasitic lifestyle, impulsivity, irresponsibility; Facet 4, poor behavioural controls, early behaviour problems, juvenile delinquency, criminal versatility.